Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

     ![carousel](static/img/carosel.PNG)

 - The profile page allows users to update or delete any previous recipies they have added.
+- There was an issue in updating the "type of dish" this has since been corrected.

     ![update](static/img/update_delete.PNG)